 Harrison Bay offers access to TVA's Chickamagua Lake, an impoundment of the Tennessee River.
 With over 35,000 acres of lake accessible, there are many nearby islands and good fishing spots to explore.
 The park provides almost any type of fishing desired, whether by boat, bank, or the park’s ADA accessible pier.
 Bass, bluegill, shell cracker, crappie, catfish, gar and others are commonly caught.
 Valid TWRA Fishing License is required for ages 13 and older.

 Harrison Bay is located on the largest open water area of Chickamauga Lake.
-Shorebirds, wintering waterfowl, Osprey, and Bald Eagles are frequently seen.
-A Bald Eagle nest is located on the golf course and is the site for the “Eagle Cam” for Tennessee State Parks.
+Shorebirds, wintering waterfowl, osprey, and bald eagles are frequently seen.
+A bald eagle nest is located on the golf course and is the site for the “Eagle Cam” for Tennessee State Parks.
+For more park and nearby birding locations, VIEW FLYER.